egor7/blog-1/csv/csv.md

 ![advanced join operation](pic/windowjoin.png)

 ## Performance
 Let us compare the performance of executing a simple aggregation on publicly available CSV also used in benchmarking the `xsv` package.
-The file is 145 MByte large and contains almost 32 million lines.
+The 145 MByte file contains almost 32 million lines.

 ```bash
 $ curl -LO https://burntsushi.net/stuff/worldcitiespop.csv